Farming in the Era of Climate Change

 David and Kayta Plescia of West County Community Farm started their farm business in 2017 on a parcel leased at Green Valley Farm & Mill in Sebastopol.
 They originally met working at Caretaker Farm in Massachusetts, hoping to connect more deeply with the land and their food.
 Eventually, the two moved west and founded their own venture, what was then called Green Valley Community Farm.
 Their unique CSA model, inspired by Caretaker Farm, is a free-choice style CSA that includes u-pick produce, flowers, herbs, and berries, on-farm events, and a standing invitation for members to visit the property whenever they’d like.
 In this way, David and Kayta create openings for community to flourish through their farm.

 David and Kayta’s experience farming in the North Bay has been deeply shaped by drought.
-When Kayta and David started leasing from Green Valley Farm & Mill in 2017, nobody on the property could remember a time over the past forty years when their water supply, an irrigation pond, had run dry.
+When they started leasing from Green Valley Farm & Mill in 2017, nobody on the property could remember a time over the past forty years when their water supply, an irrigation pond, had run dry.
 This was true for their first three years in operation, allowing Kayta and David’s business to find roots in their community.
 In late 2020, as the drought in California intensified and the landscape in Sonoma County became increasingly parched, the irrigation pond soon became an area of concern when the historically abundant winter rains failed to recharge it to its normal level.
 By the beginning of 2021, the irrigation pond was almost completely dry.

 Drought heavily affects small producers’ livelihoods; a lack of a reliable and consistent water source means that farm businesses, especially those with fewer resources, are highly limited in the crops they can grow and livestock they can raise.
 While well-resourced businesses often drill new, deeper wells to access more groundwater, this wasn’t an option for Kayta and David.
 As the pond was David and Kayta’s sole source of irrigation water, they were forced to stop vegetable farming altogether in 2021 and only offer their herb, flower, and berry u-pick program – a decision that was incredibly difficult.
 With support from Senior Farm Business Advisor Lily Schneider, they were able to calculate a series of cost projections that helped them move forward with the decision, knowing that flexibility and communication with their community would be key to making the change.
 In the meantime, they pursued other avenues of revenue, with Lily helping them apply to grants and relief funds as well as shift their business plan while they waited to see how the drought would progress.
 Even still, the future was uncertain as they knew that pausing their vegetable production was only a temporary solution.